Bug #7111

 Hope that helps.
 Play around with it a bit and you should get a feel for what helps and what doesn't.
 In the end, these problems can still happen, although you can certainly minimize the chances.

-#5 Updated by Kasuha about 8 years ago
+#5 Updated by Kasuha over 8 years ago

 twich222 wrote: